tterb/Atomic-Design-UI/README.md

 <h3 align="center">Package Styling</h3>
 <p align="center">
-  This UI-theme includes complementary styling for an expanding collection of popular Atom <br>
+  This UI-theme includes supplementary styling for an expanding collection of popular Atom <br>
-  packages, bringing the same refined interface to all aspects of the user experience.
+  packages, providing the same refined interface to all aspects of the user experience.
 </p>
 <br>

 <h3 align="center">Custom Icon Set</h3>
 <p align="center">
-*Atomic Design* also features a custom icon set, which aims to integrate distinct custom icons with <br>
+<i>Atomic Design</i> also features a custom icon set, which aims to integrate distinct custom icons <br>
-the best aspects of the most popular icon packages.
-This addition also prevents any <br>
+with the best aspects of popular icon packages to provide improved visual-grepping of <br>
-alignment issues that plague many icon packages.
+project files, while also preventing the alignment issues that plague <br> many icon package and theme combinations.
 </p>
 <br>

 <h3 align="center">Modular Theme-Settings</h3>
 <p align="center">
-  This UI-theme includes supplementary settings, which allow users to tweak various aspects <br>
+  This UI-theme includes custom settings, which allow users to fine-tune various aspects of <br>
-  of the interface to suit their preference.
+  the interface to suit their preference.
 These settings are accessible via <br>
   the <img src="https://cloud.githubusercontent.com/assets/16360374/22728369/572ca3fc-ed92-11e6-8f35-5f1da6078b4f.png" height="23"> button,
   once the theme is enabled.
 </p>